 Kingdom Come: Deliverance release date

-Sadly, Warhorse Studios are keeping the all-important Kingdom Come: Deliverance release date to themselves until they’re absolutely certain about.
 After their original late 2015 release date was pushed back a year to summer 2016, it was then reported that Warhorse had pushed the release date back another year to late 2017.
-The good news though, is that it’s 2017 right now, so hopefully there’s not long left to wait until we get to steal, kill and talk our way through medieval Bohemia.
+2017 came and was half-way over before the developer finally announced a concrete release date.
+Hopefully there will be no more slipping.

 Kingdom Come: Deliverance beta

 If you’ve already backed Kingdom Come: Deliverance then you already have access to the game’s beta, which launched exclusively for backers on 3 March, 2016.
 Sadly, the only way to try out the game ahead of its releases at the moment is to buy the game via Warhorse Studios’ website.

 If you do fancy taking the plunge, the Kingdom Come: Deliverance beta will include a number of quests to introduce you to the game’s storyline, as well as a taste of the swordfighting mechanics.
 You’ll also get involved in one of the game’s larger scale battles, right from the planning and sabotage phase, through to its bloody conclusion.